 The Cartel Court is not restricted though to the evidence offered by the parties to the proceedings; rather, it may further investigate the truth ex officio.
 The proceedings may end with a decision or dismissal (on technical grounds or on substance) of the motion.
 The duration of the proceedings (from the start of the investigation to the Cartel Court's decision) varies on a case-by-case basis and depends on the complexity of the particular case at issue.

 As mentioned above, an appeal to the Cartel Court of Appeals is available against a decision by the Cartel Court.
 Usually, it takes at least six months before a respective decision can be expected.

 Meanwhile, Austria has also seen several follow-on private damage claims.
 For example, in the Driving Schools of Graz case, damages were awarded (Higher Regional Court of Graz for Civil Law Matters case 17 R 91/07p).
 In the Europay case, the Viennese Commercial Court has found the claims time-barred (case 22 Cg 138/07y).
 A further payment card case, as well as numerous cases following on from the Austrian Elevators and Escalators case, are still pending.
-As regards the time frame for civil proceedings, practice has shown that such proceedings can last, even in the first instance, several years.
+As regards the time frame for civil proceedings, practice has shown that such proceedings can last several years but they may well take much shorter to be finally decided.